algovista-collab/frqi-quantum-image-processing/README.md

 targets coordinate `01`), so the decoding step reassembles the position key accordingly.
 Getting this backwards is an easy, silent bug — it swaps recovered pixel values between non-symmetric coordinates (`01` ↔ `10`) while the symmetric ones (`00`, `11`) still look correct, which can hide the mistake unless you check every coordinate individually.
-Worth double-checking if you fork this and change the number of qubits.

 ## What's next: stepping into the Fourier basis